siddhi-io/siddhi-map-avro/docs/api/latest.md

 ### avro *<a target="_blank" href="https://wso2.github.io/siddhi/documentation/siddhi-4.0/#source-mapper">(Source Mapper)</a>*

 <p style="word-wrap: break-word">Avro to Event input mapper.
-Transports which accepts Avro messages can utilize this extensionto convert the incoming Avro message to Siddhi event.
-Users should specify the avro schema used to create avro message as a parameter in stream definition.
-The specified avro schema is used convert the avro message into siddhi event.</p>
+Transports which accepts Avro messages can utilize this extension to convert the incoming Avro message to Siddhi event.
+Users should specify the avro schema used to create avro message as a parameter in stream definition. <br>The specified avro schema is used to convert the avro message into siddhi event.</p>

 <span id="syntax" class="md-typeset" style="display: block; font-weight: bold;">Syntax</span>
 ```